apike/allenpike.com/_posts/2022-05-01-howto-buy-a-family-ev.md

 ## Tactic 1: Hustle
 If you want to get a family EV this year that really checks all the boxes, you’re going to have to hustle.

 The hot ticket of 2022 is what you could call the mid-priced true EV.
-These are the long-awaited SUVs and crossovers that have been designed from the platform up to be EVs, priced at the entry level for this market – currently around $45k CAD.
+These are the long-awaited SUVs and crossovers that have been designed from the platform up to be EVs, priced at the entry level for this market – currently around $45k CAD, thus qualifying for $8k in rebates.
 All four of these models were released in the last year:

 - **Hyundai Ioniq 5**
 - **Kia EV6**